MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 How Quarterly Updates Work Under MTD for CIS

 You send four quarterly submissions per tax year.
 Each quarterly submission is a summary of your CIS-related income and expenses, and any property income and expenses, up to that point.
-These are not tax returns.
-They do not calculate or confirm your final tax liability.
-They give HMRC a rolling picture of your financial position throughout the year.

 Updates must be submitted using HMRC-recognised software.